magomimmo/lightning-dev-site/tutorial/01-lncli.md

 > NOTE: Currently there is limit of 4,294,967 Shatoshi (i.e. 0.04294967 BTC) for a single off-chain payment.

-First, Bob will need to generate an invoice:
+First, Bob needs to generate an invoice:

 ```bash
 lncli-bob addinvoice --value=100000